-- Asia Editor, The Financial Times
+- Asia Editor - The Financial Times

 Robin Harding's Biography

-Robin Harding is the Asia Editor for the Financial Times and is responsible for the paper’s journalism from Australia to Afghanistan, as well as writing personally on the fast-growing region in the world economy.
+Robin Harding is the Asia Editor of the Financial Times and is responsible for the paper’s journalism from Australia to Afghanistan, as well as writing personally on the fast-growing region in the world economy.

 Previously an editorial writer, a Fed-watcher in Washington DC during the years after the financial crisis and the FT’s bureau chief in Tokyo, Robin combines his own perspective as an economics columnist with a reporter’s access to the politicians and policymakers in charge.
 He can offer a thought-provoking – and well-informed – perspective on developments affecting the Asian and the world economy.

 Robin has lengthy experience as a keynote speaker and a moderator.
 He has been a panellist or moderated events at the IMF, the World Bank, several regional Federal Reserve banks and the Institute for International Finance.
 He has chaired contentious press conferences, which required firm control, as well as lighter-hearted events.
 He always tries to bring clarity and serve the audience.